open-education-hub/methodology/chapters/develop-organize/media/reading/README.md

 When developing media items, it is important to follow the guidelines below:

-- use an open source or free development tool.
+- use an open source or free development tool
-- store both the output (the actual image, video etc.) and the editable building blocks.
+- store both the output (the actual image, video etc.) and the editable building blocks

 #### Images